openhab/openhab-docs/_addons_bindings/zwave/doc/inovelli/lzw31sn_0_0.md

 ### Parameter 22: Switch Type

 Switch Type
+Select what type of installation you have (0=single-pole, 1=3-Way w/dumb switch, 2=3-Way w/aux switch)

-The following option values may be configured -:
+The following option values may be configured, in addition to values in the range 0 to 2 -:

 | Value  | Description |
 |--------|-------------|